shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

 **Note: The inflation data shows % of annual inflation in CPI(Consumer price index)**

-## Well, now lets move to technical reports- how I did it?
+## Well, now lets move to technical parts.
-The project is completed in 4 steps using
-- **Excel Power Query** - for data extraction and cleaning.
-- **Python and Pandas** - for data transformation.
-- **Tableau Desktop** - for designing the dashboard.
+### Used tools: **Excel Power Query, Pivot tables, Pivot charts.**

-Let's discuss the processes step by step.
+All the stages of the are discussed below step by step.
-### 1. Data extraction and cleaning.
+### 1. Data Collection and Extraction.
-### Data extraction
-- The 1st dataset is extracted from [Trading Economics, GDP of G20 Countries:2021](https://tradingeconomics.com/country-list/gdp?continent=g20)
+#### Dataset 1:
-- The 2nd data set used for this report is collected from [The World Bank Data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG?end=2021&start=1960&view=chart) which contains the data of inflation for all countries from 1960 to 2021.
+Data set 1 contains annual GDP growth rate of all the countries from 1960 to 2021.
+This data set is collected from [The World Bank Data:GDP Growth](https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG).

-- The second data
+#### Dataset 2:
+Data set 2 contains annual inflation rate in all the countries of the world.
+It is donwloaded from [The World Bank Data: Inflation](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG).

+#### Dataset 3:
+This data set contains the total GDP of G20 countris in 2021.
+This dataset is extracted using **Excel Power Query** from the website [Trading Economics: GDP G20 2021](https://tradingeconomics.com/country-list/gdp?continent=g20).

+#### Data set 4:
-- The 3rd dataset that contains % of inflation in 2022 (till August 2022) of G20 world's countries.
-The data set is extracted from [Trading Economics Recent inflation dataset](https://tradingeconomics.com/country-list/inflation-rate)
+This dataset contains the inflation of G20 countries in 2022.
+It is extracted using **Excel Power Query** from the website [Trading Economics Inflation G20 2022](https://tradingeconomics.com/country-list/inflation-rate?continent=g20).

-- The 1st and 3rd dataset is extracted using Excel Power Query.
-To extract data using Excel power query
+Both dataset 3 and Dataset 4 is extracted in the same [excel file1]

+> To extract data from websites using **Excel Power Query**:
+- Go to **Data** tab in excel.
+Then select **New Quere > From Other Sources > From web**.
+- Enter the link of the website and click 'Ok' and then extract the data as required.

+After extracting they are merged using **Excel Power Query**.
+> To merge(join) two tables from the same workbook using Power Query
+- Go to **Data> New Query > Combine Queries > Merge**.

+### 2. Data cleaning
+Dataset 2 and 3 are already cleaned when these were extracted.
+The raw data looks like this.Now its time to clean dataset 1 and dataset 2.

+- Open a blank excel workbook.
+Go to **Data > New Query > From File > From Excel Workbook** and open the raw dataset.
+- Using Power Query editor dataset is cleaned and only data for G20 countries from year 1991 to 2021 are loaded.
+- Similarly clean the data set 1 and load in the same [excel workbook]

+[a pic: a) uncleaned data: cleaning steps:cleaned data]

+### 3. Forecasting and other calculations.
+In order to compare the expected inflation and real inflation in 2022, a time series forecasting is carried out using the Excel formula
 ```
-Step 1: Go to Data tab > New Query> From Other Sources> From web
-Step 2: Enter the url of the website and Excel will extract live data from the website.
+FORECAST.ETS(target_date, values, timeline, [seasonality], [data_completion], [aggregation])
 ```
+Other caculations include 'Average GDP growth rate and average inflation rate.

-### Data Cleaning.
+### 4. Data transformation and final join.
-- The 2nd dataset contains some null values for some years and for some countries all values are null.
-So rows and columns are filtered not to select null column or row using **Power Query Editor**.
-- In the report we need to visualize inflation of G20 countries and only for the years 1993 to 2021.
-So only useful columns and rows are selected using **Power Query Editor**
+- Using Power Query 'Unpivot columns' option GDP data and inflation data are unpivoted and transformed separately in the same workbook.
+> To unpivot a table first select the table and then go to **Data> From Table** then selects the columns to unpivot.
+- Now 'RecentGDP_Inflation.xlxs' file is  loaded to the same workbook.
-Now our dataset is ready.
+- Now all the unpivoted tables are merged together and  dataset is ready to visualize.

-- 1st and 3rd dataset is already cleaned and well formated, so we don't need to anything to them.
-### 2. Data Transformation.
-### 3. Time Series forecasting.
-### 4. Dashboarding.
+### 5. Designing the dashboard.